 Include Several Models to Create a Sense of Familiarity

-Ask your model if they are comfortable with posing next to another nude person.
-If they are, you’ll have lots of opportunities for more creative shots.
+Ask your model if they are comfortable posing next to another nude person.
+You’ll have many opportunities for more creative shots if they are.

-Having two models in one frame creates a sense of familiarity, even if they’re not related.
+Having two models in one frame creates a sense of familiarity, even if unrelated.

-This is a popular design concept that’s called Proximity.
-It can help you take photos that are both emotional or relatable.
+This is a popular design concept that’s called “proximity.”
+It can help you take photos that are both emotional and relatable.

 Shoot in Black and White to Focus on Shapes and Light

 Nude photography can easily be sexualized if it’s approached the wrong way.
-To make your photos artistic, make sure you focus more on lighting and shapes than on specific body parts.
+To make your photos artistic, focus more on lighting and shapes than specific body parts.

 Shooting nude photography in black and white will take you out of your comfort zone and help you look at the human form from a creative point of view.
 It might also conceal blemishes or distractions that stand out in color.

 Nude art has been around for centuries.
-It has helped many people improve their knowledge of lighting, posing, and communicating.
+It has helped many people improve their knowledge of lighting, posing, and communicating with models.

-You can use nude photography to improve your work and take photos that are both artistic and empowering.
+You can use nude photography to improve your work and take artistic and empowering photos.